jenweber/empress-blog-jenweber/content/how-to-squash-and-rebase.md

 Did you ever need to do `git rebase --continue` over and over again just to get your own branch up to date?
 Chances are, you are on the sad path, and 99% of the time, there's a better strategy!

-Rebasing is commonly a nightmare for newer devs or even experienced devs who don't use this workflow often.
+Rebasing is commonly a nightmare for newer devs or even experienced devs who don't use this workflow often, but it doesn't have to be!
 Here's how I walk people through their first squash and rebase.
 There are a ton of excellent articles and videos on this, but everyone does it a little differently.
 I like [this video by The Modern Coder](https://youtu.be/V5KrD7CmO4o) that shows part of the process in action.
+After a few times doing this process, it will feel tedious but straightforward.
+No nightmares here.

 ## Set your default text editor in git